- Course Title

 4. 29% on five model years old

-A. Tax is imposed for privilege of using highways of NC and is in addition to all other taxes.
-The tax rate is 3%.
-The sales price minus the trade in value is used when sold by a dealer and the market value is used for casual sales.
+A. 3% tax is imposed for privilege of using highways of NC and is in addition to all other taxes.
+The sales price minus the trade-in value is taxed when sold by a dealer, and the market value determined by DMV is used for casual sales.
 Tax must be paid when applying for title.
-Bill of sale is required when sold by a retailer.
-Dealer may collect and remit tax for purchaser.
+Bill of sale is required when sold by a dealer.
+Gift of a vehicle to an immediate family member is exempt from highway use tax.
+(Note: Effective October 1, 2014 any fee regulated by G.S.20-101.1 (doc fees) will be subject to 3% highway use tax.)

 A. Sec.6801.
 Protection of nonpublic information